What does it mean to be conformed to the image of Christ?

 The glorified image is a God is so pure that He has always had to condescend to us in terms that we can relate to and in conditions that wouldn’t destroy us by their presence; such as ark, a bushing bush, as a cloud, an infant born of a virgin, as consecrated bread and wine.
 John the Baptist said, “No one has ever seen God.
 The only Son, God, who is at the Father’s side, has revealed him” (John 1:18).
 Indeed, whatever absolute Holiness comes into contact with it transforms – whether it was Moses coming down from the mountain with God and it face was aglow (Cf. Exodus 34: 29 – 35) or Jesus exorcising demons from people – light and darkness cannot permanently occupy the same space.
 The Spirit of God cannot coexist with the spirit of evil (Cf. Genesis 6:3).
 It is foolish on our part to believe that in our sinful state we can truly be one with God in Heaven.

 Therefore, if there is a Hell into which we direct ourselves into by rejecting God and there is Heaven into which we God directs us into through our cooperation with Him, then it follows that there must also be a state/process of readiness for Heaven that rids us of any imperfections that we had before our death.
-We freely ready ourselves for Hell while we are on earth by rejecting God, and we ready ourselves for Heaven by cooperate with the grace of God, but because many of us fail to cooperate perfectly, we remain attached to sins (known and unknown) that prevent us from immediately dwelling in the presence of our Father.
-That work of purging us from what separates us from Him is called the purgation – it is the final of the Potter when it puts His clay in kiln.
+We freely ready ourselves for Hell while we are on earth by rejecting God, and we ready ourselves for Heaven by co-operating with the grace of God, but because many of us fail to cooperate perfectly, we remain attached to sins (known and unknown) that prevent us from immediately dwelling in the presence of our Father.
+That work of purging us from what separates us from Him is called the purgation – it is the final of the Potter when it puts His clay in a kiln.

 At the moment of your death you may have still been attached to some sin (known or unknown) that God will not tolerate you having in Heaven and He needs to purge you of that desire, and purgatory is that state/process of God purifying you from those attachments to sin; thereby freeing you to love only Him for eternity.
-Purgatory is Catholic’s way of saying that even after we die, God still may not being done conforming us to the image of His Son.
+Purgatory is Catholic’s way of saying that even after we die, God still may not be done conforming us to the image of His Son.
 It is our way of saying that we will arrive in Heaven more like Christ Jesus than we were at the moment we died.

 What the Catechism of the Catholic Church says about Purgatory: